djizus/x402-casino/README.md

 ## Building New Players or Rooms

 - `casino-agent/PROTOCOL.md` and the copies inside each project define the Zod schemas for invitations, actions, room configuration, and events—use them to bootstrap new agents quickly.
-- To create your own player: scaffold a Lucid agent (`bunx @lucid-agents/cli my-player`), implement `signup` and `act`, and hand the casino your AgentCard URL.
+- To create your own player: scaffold a Lucid agent (`bunx @lucid-agents/cli my-player`), implement `signup` and `play`, and hand the casino your AgentCard URL.
 - To add a new game type: create a room agent exposing the shared `configureRoom`/`registerPlayer`/`startRoom`/`roomSummary` skills, then register a `RoomGameDefinition` inside `casino-agent/src/lib/casino-agent.ts`.

 ## Tips & Troubleshooting